Author: Jason Karimi, WeedPress Contributor

 -

-South Dakota’s Cannabis Licensing Scheme Shields Insiders and Restricts Market Competition — And a Federal Court Ruling Signals Constitutional Trouble Ahead By Jason Karimi | WeedPress| February 6th, 2026 South Dakota’s medical cannabis law contains a quiet but consequential line: To get a state registration certificate for a medical cannabis establishment, “[a]t least one principal…
+Why South Dakota’s Cannabis Licensing Framework Risks Being Ruled Unconstitutional — Federal Court Ruling Signals Constitutional Trouble Ahead By Jason Karimi | WeedPress| February 6th, 2026 South Dakota’s medical cannabis law contains a quiet but consequential line: To get a state registration certificate for a medical cannabis establishment, “[a]t least one principal officer is a…

 -